uManuel/coe-path-modules/modules/1.5-typescript/2-section/notes.md

 ## Function return type and avoid

-We can add a type return to a function or avoid
+We can add a type return to a function or void

 ```JAVASCRIPT
 function add (n1:number,n2:number):number{